althaf501/Pancard-Temparing/readme.md

 Step 4: Activate environment by command as follows- conda activate <environment name>
-Step 5: Use command below to install required dependencies- python3.6 -m pip install -r requirements.txt
+Step 5: Use command below to install required dependencies- python -m pip install -r requirements.txt
 Step 6: Run application by command;
 python app.py
 You will get url copy it and paste in browser.